RajGupta17/PCB_Designing_Task/PCB_Designing_Task.md

 	- Schematic Diagram
 	- PCB Layout (Both front layer and back layer)
 2. Along with the PDF, submit a zip folder that contains all the KiCAD files and rename it as your team name and task number.
 Eg. "Task_4_TEAM_ABCD"
-3. You need to import the symbols and footprints of all the components like LM358 and LDR, so you can download it from the EDA Tools websites provided in Resources Section.
+3. You have to import the component symbols and footprints from EDA Websites given below.
+For now, we have provided you the the folder which includes all the required symbols and footprints of the components.
+(Refer Playlist for tutorial)
 ```